Learn tips on how to prevent accidents from happening in and around your store.

 Slips and falls

-Liability for slips and falls can occur as a result of untreated weather conditions, poor cleaning techniques or schedules and slippery flooring materials.
+Liability for slips and falls can occur from weather conditions, poor cleaning techniques or schedules, and slippery flooring materials.
 Slips and falls can occur in almost every location, but these accidents can be prevented with simple changes or adjustments.

-• Conduct periodic inspection of the premises for falling hazards, and maintain records of inspection.
+• Conduct periodic inspection of the premises for slip/fall hazards and maintain records of inspection.

-• Require employee training in matters of safety procedures, cleaning operations and inspection procedures.
+• Require employee training for safety procedures, cleaning operations and inspection procedures.
 Maintain a record of training.

-• Use posted caution signs or barriers to warn and/or prevent access to any hazards
+• Post caution signs or barriers to warn and/or prevent access to any hazards.
+Dry mop wet spots immediately.

 Parking lot safety concerns

 Retailers should be aware of the liability concerns for the exterior areas of their stores, including parking lots, sidewalks and crosswalks.
-Liability can be incurred in these exterior spaces as a result of weather conditions (either ignored or improperly handled), improperly maintained surfaces, inadequate signs, safety mirrors, pavement markers or shopping carts.
+Accidents can occur in these exterior spaces because of weather conditions (either ignored or improperly handled), improperly maintained surfaces, inadequate signs, improper pavement markers or uncontrolled shopping carts.
 There are several steps retailers can take to minimize losses due to parking lot safety.

-• Establish procedures for the prompt removal of snow, ice and other environmental concerns.
+• Customers can slip/trip and fall before they reach your door.
+Establish procedures for the prompt removal of snow, ice, and substances such as oil or gasoline.
 Include procedures for the application of salt or sand, when appropriate.

 • Use clearly marked signage, pavement painting and safety mirrors.